ashishxjha/github-pages-with-jekyll/index.md

 title: "Ashish K Jha"
 ---

 I am currently a sophomore, soon will be a 3rd Year Undergrad in Physics at IISER Mohali, India.
-My interest includes Foundation of Quantum Mechanics, Quantum Information and Mathematical Physics. apart from that I am actively engaged in Learning About Philosophy and History. you can contact me at nobleashishjha@outlook( ofc you know domain)
+My interest includes Foundation of Quantum Mechanics, Quantum Information and Mathematical Physics.